sombra721/rate_limiter/README.md

 ## Results

-If we set time frame with 3 seconds (3000 millisecond) and number of request 5
+If we set time frame with 3 seconds (3000 millisecond) and the limitation of 5 request within the time frame.

-Sending request by typing URL `http://127.0.0.1:8000/` in the wrb browser.
-(Or using API tool such as Postman)

 ```
 # Time range for rate limiter in millisecond